ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 }
 ```

-- To use Dask, we set `enable_dask` to `true` and specify the number of workers with
+- To use Dask, we set `enable_dask` to true and specify the number of workers with `n_workers`, which corresponds to
-   `n_workers`, which corresponds to the number of HTCondor jobs on the PIC server.
+   the number of HTCondor jobs on the PIC server.
 - If Dask is not enabled, the `multiprocessing` package will be automatically used instead.
 We can specify the
-   number of parallel processes via: `n_processes`.
+   number of parallel processes via `n_processes`.

-#### Notes on running with Dask on the PIC server
+#### Notes on running Dask on the PIC

 There are some important considerations for MAGNESIA users when running simulations with Dask on the PIC server:

 ##### Folder handling

-- During training the `MAGNESIA_population_synthesis` folder is copied to each node to avoid redundant reads and reduce server load.
+- During training the `MAGNESIA_population_synthesis` folder is copied to each node to avoid redundant reads and reduce
+   server load.
 - You must update the following in `pypopsyn/simulator/config_simulator.py` as each node will have its own copy of
    the full code repository and will access files locally:
     ```python